COGS18/COGS18.github.io/_sources/materials/Projects/overview.md

 ### Submitting Your Project

-#### Option 1: Complete and submit on datahub

-This will be the same process as used throughout the quarter.
-Fetch, complete, and submit on datahub.
-Note that any files in the final project folder will be viewable by us.

-#### Option 2: Submit on Canvas

-Some things (i.e. tkinter or other GUI interfaces) don't work on datahub.
-Other times, you just want to work on your computer.
-In this case, you can submit a zip file containing your project to Canvas.
-This zip file must be structured in some organized manner.
+You will be submitting either 1) the project folder on datahub (note all contents of the folder will be submitted when you click submit on datahub) or 2) a zip file containing your project to Canvas.
+This submitted folder must be structured in some organized manner.
 We provide the following as a suggestion, but you can use a different file structure if necessary:

 MyProjectFolder/

   - ProjectNotebook.ipynb
   - my_module/
+    - classes.py
     - functions.py
     - test_functions.py
   - scripts/